sait-wbdv/fall-2021/src/assignments/dsgn270/design/assignment-2.md

 1. Select a mobile website of your choice or make one up.
 2. In 50 words or less, summarize the purpose of the website to provide context for the rest of this assignment.
 3. Create 3 User Stories related to the website in one unordered list.
-4. For one of the User Stories, create one 5-step (at least) User Flow as a numbered list.
+4. For one of the User Stories, create one 5-step (at least) Task Flow as a numbered list.
 5. Create at least 3 mobile wireframe screens to support the chosen user flow.

 ---